 Your vehicle can also be tested during a roadside check.

 If it fails the check, you’ll be given a prohibition notice.
 You’ll have 10 days to fix the problem.
-If you don’t fix it within this period you may be prosecuted.
+If you do not fix it within this period you may be prosecuted.

 If your vehicle is seriously in breach of the legal emission limits, or if it has other defects which make it dangerous, the notice will come into effect immediately.
-You won’t be able to use the vehicle.
+You will not be able to use the vehicle.
 You may also be prosecuted.